crixthegreat/typing_practice/README.md

 to do

-- graphs to show the high score
+- nothing
+but

+- code clean
-- interface fix
+- add comments